 Humanity & Inclusion's objective in Togo is to reduce inequalities to improve the living conditions of vulnerable people, in particular people with disabilities.
 The organisation aims to promote the development of an inclusive society.

 Young boy cured of Buruli ulcer - Humanity & Inclusion Togo | © J-J. Bernard / Handicap International

-In Togo, 58.7% of the population lives below the poverty threshold.
-The number of people with disabilities is estimated at around 620,000, and 10% of these are thought to require orthopaedic fitting.
+In Togo, over half of the population lives under the poverty threshold.
+The number of people with disabilities is estimated at 620,000, 10% of whom require orthopaedic fitting.

-Since 1991, Togo has been undergoing a growing economic crisis and the absence of political change over the past 40 years has resulted in drastic cuts in international aid.
-Today, the country is showing signs of recovery.
+Since 1991, Togo has suffered from a growing economic crisis and the same party was in government for 40 years, which led to a drastic reduction in international aid.
+The country is currently in a period of recovery.

 In 2017, after legislative elections which the international community judged to be fair, Togo began its recovery from an unprecedented 19-year social and political crisis.
 International development funding, frozen during this period due to the absence of democratic government, started to flow back into the country.

 Since then, there has been economic growth in Togo, but this upturn has not yet brought about a positive change in the living conditions of Togolese citizens.